 I really wanted to like this film more than I did.
 Don't get me wrong it is shot amazingly, the cast does an excellent job and there is enough action woven into the historically factual story that should make it work.
 But for me, there is something missing.
 It felt like the whole film was several episodes of a Netflix series bolted together.
 It lacks fluency and ends up feeling disjointed.

 The ending is so abrupt that you end up feeling somewhat robbed.
 Which would be ok if this was a finale in a series that is getting a follow-up, but that is not the case here.
 As a feature movie on the life of Robert the Bruce, omitting The Battle of Bannockburn or many of his other achievements seems very odd.
 It left the film feeling like it was rushed or that only a small part of a bigger script had been used.

-Overall this movie is well worth watching, just don't expect to see a full story because it is not.
-It has to be said that if the story had been a little more complete I feel this would have been a far better film and would certainly have got a higher scored than I have given it.
-There has been no mention of a follow-up film and if there was a clear understanding that this was the first part in a trilogy I would have felt much better at the end.
-So I would say give it a go as long as you are willing to sit for two hours to see a tiny window of a great historical story.
-Would have been better as a series for sure.
+It is worth watching, just don't expect to see a full story.
+If the story had been a little more complete it would have been a far better film.
+So give it a go as long as you are willing to sit for two hours to see a tiny window of a great historical story.